candykingdom/firefly2/software/README.md

 CMake.
 It will simply `#include` the needed files in *generic*.
 This means that we will be able to use both the Arduino IDE and Makefiles to build and deploy the Arduino code.

+## Hardware-specific notes:

+When using the MattairTech Arduino core, the pin numbers aren't the physical pin numbers.
+They are the PortA number (e.g. physical pin 1 is PA05, so is Arduino pin 5).